zeptofs/api-documentation/source/index.html.md

 Provides the ability to send a Payment Request (get paid) to any Contact that is either:

-* A Split Contact (The contact has a Split account); **or**
+* A Zepto Contact (The contact has a Zepto account); **or**
-* An Anyone Contact (The contact does not have a Split account) with an accepted Agreement in place.
+* An Anyone Contact (The contact does not have a Zepto account) with an accepted Agreement in place.

-**For a Split Contact**:
+**For a Zepto Contact**:

-* They will receive a request that they must approve via the Split UI or API in order for the funds to flow from their bank account to yours.
+* They will receive a request that they must approve via the Zepto UI or API in order for the funds to flow from their bank account to yours.

-* To automate the Payment Request approval, process you must first [enter into an Agreement](/#Split-API-Agreements) with the Split Contact.
+* To automate the Payment Request approval, process you must first [enter into an Agreement](/#Split-API-Agreements) with the Zepto Contact.
 Once the Agreement is accepted, any future Payment Request will be automatically approved and processed per the Agreement terms.

 **For an Anyone Contact**: